lmfresneda/clock-alarm-extension/README.md

 ## Security

-For our security, Chrome asks us if we want to use this extension, because it's loaded by developed mode:
+For our security, Chrome asks us if we want to use this extension, because it's loaded by developer mode:

 ![Question for the first time](img/install4.png)